CarlosMC/stargazers-cmc/README.md

     freeCodeCamp/freeCodeCamp: 343607
 ```

-The output should be similar to the one showed before, numbers may change.
+The output should be similar to the shown before, numbers may change.

 ## Tests: